 Many of us do not have the room for a dedicated wargaming area, even just for painting or model building etc. The small desk I do have for this purpose is littered with finished models, half-finished models, and models still on sprues.
 Although I have a reasonably organised bitz box, and my terrain building stuff is vaguely organised my paints are chucked into one box and my paintbrushes old and new are in one pot.
 This has annoyed me for a while.

 I've always said that taking the time to invest in the right tools, even cheap ones, makes a HUGE difference to he final product.
 They definitely helped my terrain building.
-Similarly, just buying a palette is what alowed me to make half-decent progress in improving my painting.
+Similarly, just buying a cheap palette is what allowed me to make half-decent progress in improving my painting.

 So, with both of these points in mind, I've ordered one of these from HobbyZone... a HobbyZone Professional Paint Station (despite being of firmly amateur status).